-Should I live in Bali with my baby?
+Should I Live in Bali with my Baby?

 Many families want to move to Bali but are hesitant if they should bring their very young children.
-Hygiene, safety, transport and health care are at the top of the list of concerns.
+Hygiene, safety, transport, and health care are at the top of the list of concerns.

-So many of my expat friends arrived in Bali with 6 month old babies and haven’t had any problems.
+So many of my expat friends arrived in Bali with 6-month-old babies and haven’t had any problems.
 With that said they would make sure their baby has had his or her immunisations before coming.
-Then for further immunisations they would get them in Bali, Singapore or Australia.
-Other than that they don’t do anything else that they wouldn’t do back in their home country.
+Then, for further immunisations, they would get them in Bali, Singapore or Australia.
+Other than that, they don’t do anything else that they wouldn’t do back in their home country.

 How old was your daughter when you arrived in Bali and how did you feel about the hygiene?

 Shanti was 18 months old.
 We arrived with two suitcases and intended to stay for only a few months.
-At the time I was not worried at all about hygiene because we had been travelling to Bali for holidays regularly and knew what to do and what not to do.
-Luckily, I had some close friends who lived there and they had local connections.
+At the time I was not worried at all about hygiene because we had been traveling to Bali for holidays regularly and knew what to do and what not to do.
+Luckily, I had some close friends who lived there, and they had local connections.
 I stayed in a little Indonesian Hotel in the Umalas and negotiated a three-month rate.
 The hotel was extremely well run and very clean and immaculate.
 The Balinese looked after us like we were family.

-Would you have a baby in Bali and if so where?
+Would you have a baby in Bali and, if so, where?

-Up until recently they provided water births but unfortunately, they are now illegal in Indonesia.
+Up until recently they provided water births but, unfortunately, they are now illegal in Indonesia.
 They can also introduce you to private midwives (expats) that facilitate home births.
-I have a friend who had a water birth with her first child at Bumi Sehat and just had her second child birth at home with a home midwife recommended by them.
+I have a friend who had a water birth with her first child at Bumi Sehat and just had her second childbirth at home with a home midwife recommended by them.
 She was very happy with her care.
-If you prefer to have a more medicalized birth, I have three very good friends who have all given birth at Siloam.
+If you prefer to have a more medicalised birth, I have three very good friends who have all given birth at Siloam Hospital.
 They were all expats and were very happy with the care they received.

-My daughter had dengue twice and was admitted to the Siloam hospital and recovered well.
+My daughter had dengue twice and was admitted to the Siloam Hospital and recovered well.
 We also had an amazing paediatrician who was Indonesian.
-Another situation was when Shanti had a burst appendix and was rushed there for an emergency operation and again, we were extremely happy with her care.
-They speak good english, the hospital is very clean and well maintained.
+Another situation was when Shanti had a burst appendix and was rushed there for an emergency operation and, again, we were extremely happy with her care.
+They speak good English, the hospital is very clean and well maintained.
 The A&E is excellent and open 24/7 for any type of medical care.

 Were you happy with your general doctor for Shanti?